rage/programming-23/data/part-3/2-working-with-strings.md

 if len(input_string) > 0:
     print("First character: " + input_string[0])
 else:
     print("The input string is empty.
-There is no first character")
+There is no first character.")
 ```

 In the example above, if the programmer hadn't included a check for the length of the input string, a string of length zero would have caused an error.
-A string of length zero is also called an empty string, and here it would be achieved by just pressing Enter at the prompt.
+A string of length zero is also called an empty string, and here it would be achieved by just pressing Enter at the input prompt.

 <in-browser-programming-exercise name="End to beginning" tmcname="part03-10_end_to_beginning">